hsilvest/scimed-poc/README.md

 scimed-poc
 ==========

-python script to detect atelectasias desease from a x-ray image
+python script to detect deseases from a x-ray image